RePod/arch-yaml/README.md

 ### [Individual Games](games/sync)

 I use this repo to manage individual YAMLs and combine them all into my GigaYAML™.
 Doing so manually would be way too much effort and error prone.

+Priorities:
+ - Sane management of single YAMLs and single random YAML
+ - Global Async toggle, keeping async settings with their original YAML
+ - Easy modification and retrieval of individual game YAMLs
+ - Automatically test changes routinely and as they come in to not be the one breaking generations
+   - Including Unofficial worlds in the 50 different ways they're provided

+---

 ### ~~Quick~~ HOWTO
  - I don't recommend forking with this repo as upstream.
-Its commit history and syncing with are pointless for you.
+   - Its commit history and syncing with it are pointless for you.
    - Grab the [current main ZIP](https://github.com/RePod/arch-yaml/archive/refs/heads/main.zip) and make a fresh repo with it.
  - Edit `games/header.yaml` and `games/triggers.yaml`
    - Any instances of the name.
 Keep `{NUMBER}` everywhere as it prevents name conflicts if the same game is chosen.